StephEO

 Source: Search Engine Journal

-• Log file analysis over a 30-day sample is the most complete way to identify which AI bots crawl a site and which sections they target.
+• Log files are the most complete way to identify which bots crawl a site and which sections they target.
+GA4's new "AI Assistant" channel captures ChatGPT, Gemini, and Claude referrals but not Perplexity.

 Source: Search Engine Roundtable

-• Google now sends Search users directly to publisher-hosted AMP pages instead of cached pages in an AMP viewer, effective July 1.
+• Google now sends Search users directly to publisher-hosted AMP pages instead of cached pages shown in an AMP viewer, effective July 1.

-• Google said the change reduces maintenance for publishers, who no longer need to update the AMP cache or configure signed exchanges.
+• Publishers no longer need to update the AMP cache or configure signed exchanges.
+Google updated its AMP documentation and redirected several older AMP docs.

 Organic Search & Algorithm Updates